zizekuros/dir-janitor/README.md

 go test ./tests/...
 ```

+## Release Log

+**v0.2.1** (Most Recent)
+  - Fixed spelling errors and improved documentation.

+**v0.2.0**
+  - Added support for custom Logger, addressing [Issue #1](https://github.com/zizekuros/dir-janitor/issues/1).
+  - Added unit tests to ensure package stability.

+**v0.1.0**
+- Initial Release

 ## License
 This package is open source and is available under the MIT License.

 ## Contributing
-Contributions and feedback are welcome!
 Feel free to fork the repository, open issues, or submit pull requests.
 If you encounter any issues or have questions, please don't hesitate to create an issue.

-Happy cleaning!
+Happy cleaning! 🧹